 Is a Moissanite Engagement Ring Right for Me?

 The biggest pro of moissanite is the cost.
 If you are on a budget, definitely look into this gem.

-Pros: less expensive than a diamond, but more durable, and some say more brilliant than a cubic zirconia (cz).
-Moissanite is actually more refractive than a diamond, giving it more brilliance and fire than either a diamond or c.z.
+Pros: Less expensive than a diamond.
+More durable, and some say more brilliant than a cubic zirconia (c.z.).
+Moissanite is actually more refractive than a diamond, giving it more brilliance and fire.

 Cons: Can be slightly green or gray rather than colorless, especially in bright daylight.
 Make sure you examine a potential moissanite stone under a variety of lighting conditions, and that you know your store's return policy.
 While cheaper than diamond, it is still more expensive than cubic zirconia.
 Also, although incorrect, some still characterize moissanite as a "fake" diamond, giving it a cheap feeling.